unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-4.md

 protoCodes and their meanings are specified in the [multiformats/multicodec](https://github.com/multiformats/multicodec) repository.

-This ENSIP intruduces the new types of new multicodecs, uri, data-url, and vwa.
+This ENSIP introduces a new type of multicodec, VWA.

 >[!WARNING]
 >This protoCodes is not approved yet!.